without Internet Explorer,

 After looking at several reviews of this album, it's quite clear that this album is dividing people on its appeal.
 It has polar opposites in terms of opinions as some hail this album as a complete work of genius and originality, something alien and unique.
 Others with negative views will often say that the album is devoid of any interest due to the fact that there is a relatively simple and monotonous/repetitive theme to the whole album, with not enough colour or ideas to present to the listener, these being the same people who will dislike the band in general.
 Without sounding too arrogant, I settle in another camp, disagreeing with both of these thoughts.

-It's safe to say that Meshuggah had founded their sound on Destroy Erase Improve, being largely inspired by Fear Factory and Machine Head, they perfected the mechanical nature of the 16th note chugging power chords by adding some new elements in the form of repeating polyrhythms over a 4/4 foundation, atonal guitar solos with a sterile tone that sound like they were created by a computer, and vocals that are completely pushed to the limit and singular in pitch.
+It's safe to say that Meshuggah had founded their sound on Destroy Erase Improve, being largely inspired by Fear Factory and Machine Head, they perfected the mechanical nature of the 16th note chugging power chords by adding some new elements in the form of repeating polyrhythmic guitar patterns over a 4/4 foundation, atonal guitar solos with a sterile tone that makes the sound of them robotic, and vocals that are completely pushed to the limit and singular in pitch.
 These elements are carried over to Chaosphere, however the thrashing parts that were left over from Contradictions Collapse in songs like Transfixion and Inside What's Within Behind, are now entirely gone.
 The groove in some of the riffs on Destroy Erase Improve is also less dominant.

 Chaosphere is an expansion on the formula founded firmly with songs like Future Breed Machine and Beneath.
 The album is essentially built upon those two examples, but it is pushed even further.
-This album is so cold and so inhuman, so emotionless, there is not much else like it in the whole of the music world.
+This album feels very cold and so inhuman, so emotionless, there is not much else like it that is this oppressive.
 The music as a whole is the least welcoming, harshest and the second most technically/rhythmically intense out of Meshuggah's discography to date.
 The precision and exactness of the instruments being played emphasizes this fact even further, and you can always count on this band to put on a stellar performance.

 Tomas Haake's perfectly aligned syncopation of bass drum hits with every single strike of the guitar strings is phenomenal to say the least.
 He also holds down a 4/4 cycle with the cymbals whilst playing in another time gap on the snare drum.
 His drumming accentuates the solely rhythmic and percussive nature of the music.
 Kidman on vocals also plays a purely percussive role.
 The lyrics fit the music quite well, their subject matter being mainly science fiction or abstract concepts that relate to the human mind, and Kidman barks them out in a way that is totally unnatural and nonsensical, a way that only makes sense rhythmically.
 The guitars and bass match each other and are content with playing about 3 or 4 heavily down-tuned low-end notes throughout the whole time length.
 Again they rely on rhythm rather than melody, and it creates an oppressive and suffocating feeling if you are not familiar with it.
 It might even make some listeners stop the music for just a second to recollect themselves.